wp-plugins/car-demon/readme.txt

 2. Here's a glance of what you can do with Car Demon and some of it's extensions.
 The site you see here is using the Car Demon Theme and the Car Demon Front Page PlugIn, both are available on our website; www.CarDemons.com

 == Changelog ==
+= 1.0.6 =
+* Fixed css issue with search widget kicking field onto next row when
+* when viewing on iPad.
+* Cleaned up search forms.
+= 1.0.5 =
-1.0.5 - Previous version would not update to repository.
+* 1.0.4 Would not update to repository.
+Rebuit new tag and committed.
+= 1.0.4 =

-1.0.4 - Fixed issue on single vehicle page to prevent error when
-	pulling similiar body styles when no body style has been entered.
+* Fixed issue on single vehicle page to prevent error when pulling similiar body styles when no body style has been entered.

-	Updated ReadMe file for clarity on adding vehicles.
+* Updated ReadMe file for clarity on adding vehicles.

-	Removed unneeded jQuery references.
+* Removed unneeded jQuery references.

-	Changed paths for jQuery form handlers.
+* Changed paths for jQuery form handlers.
+= 1.0.3 =

-1.0.3 - Resolved issue with mini add vehicle form on dashboard.
+* Resolved issue with mini add vehicle form on dashboard.
+= 1.0.2 =

-1.0.2 - Cleaned up vehicle edit page and removed redundant items.
+* Cleaned up vehicle edit page and removed redundant items.

-	Tried to make it easier to manage the options on each vehicle.
+* Tried to make it easier to manage the options on each vehicle.

-	Moved vehicle price fields in with other vehicle options.
+* Moved vehicle price fields in with other vehicle options.

-	Changed function used to retrieve main thumbnail image on single vehicle page.
+* Changed function used to retrieve main thumbnail image on single vehicle page.

-	Sanitized additional data input on admin side to prevent rogue editor from causing potential issues.
+* Sanitized additional data input on admin side to prevent rogue editor from causing potential issues.
+= 1.0.1 =

-1.0.1 - Fixed jQuery conflict on single cars theme page
+* Fixed jQuery conflict on single cars theme page
+= 1.0.0 =

-1.0.0 - Initial Public Release
+* Initial Public Release

 == Upgrade Notice ==
 None